Home Bank of Canada: Collapse

 The post-war period brought prosperity and the inflationary boom gave Home Bank its share of the Canadian penchant for saving money.
 The bank opened 28 new branches (for a total of 82) between 1921 and 1923.
-Though this period, under greater government scrutiny and with the death of Senator James Mason in 1918, the new president of the bank, Herbert Daly was challenged to "keep all the balls in the air at the same time".
+Though this period, under greater government scrutiny and with the death of Senator James Mason in 1918, the new president of the bank, Herbert Daly faced challenges when he sought to "keep all the balls in the air at the same time".

-On 17 August 1923 the bank's main branch did not open and would remain closed indefinitely.
+On 17 August 1923 the bank's main branch did not open, and all branches closed.
 The provincial and federal government appointed a liquidator, Geoffrey Teignmouth Clarkson of Clarkson Gordon to untangle the mess and seek recovery for the thousands of depositors who had lost millions of dollars in the collapse.
 Clarkson was highly experienced in liquidating banks, having served as liquidator in at least three prior.
 After thoroughly reviewing the affairs of the bank he wrote that “Never at any time in its career, was an experienced and trained banker at the head of the bank and in control of its affairs.
 It can be said that the [bank management] utterly failed to pay regard to or impose elementary safeguards in protection of the business of the bank.”

-The major chartered banks intervened in 1920 to control rising prices by raising interest rates.
-Demand for credit fell and the resulting recession drove prices down dramatically, making assets worth less than the money loaned to acquire them.
+Previous to the collapse, the major chartered banks intervened in 1920 to control rising prices by raising interest rates.
+Demand for credit fell, and the resulting recession drove prices down dramatically, making assets worth less than the money loaned to acquire them.
 During this time, and with the dust storms of the 1922–1923 drought, many farmers lost their land and livelihood.